April 2000 (Part 2)

 Two of them actually told me during the course that they felt they had wasted their prior 20 or 25 years of training.
 I explained that that was not quite true.
 Rather, my intensive course enabled them to bring to life what they had learned in the past.

 This intensive course is more than enough for your present needs.
 You may read what past students feel about their intensive courses from my Comments Section.
-If you qualify, you may later join my programme to train future instructors, but the intensive course is the first step.
+If you qualify, you may later join my programme to train to be future instructors, but the intensive course is the first step.

 I am one of your students in the your qigong course.
 Daily I practise qigong in the early morning, 6:15 am to 6:50 am in a housing estate park.
 Every 3 months I go to a hospital for a routine cancer checkup.
 In the last checkup the result shows that I have cancer reoccurrence after 15 months of free cancer.
 The doctor advises surgery and then chemo treatments (about 3-6) using a very powerful drug, Taxol.